Chukobyte/learn-engine-dev/docs/index.md

 * **SDL2_mixer** - Audio
 * **Python 3.7** - Scripting language for game logic
 * **AStyle** - Used for formatting C++ code

+## Work In Progress

+This tutorial series is not yet complete so expect incomplete chapters and sections.
+The source code for each chapter will come first followed by more detailed descriptions and information for each section.
+Also builds for windows are typically done first before linux, so expect delays in updating the Makefiles for linux in later chapters.

+## Feedback

+Feedback is greatly appreciated!
+One way to submit feedback is to open up an [issue](https://github.com/Chukobyte/learn-engine-dev/issues) in github and apply an appropriate label.
+If you like what this project is doing consider starring the Learn Engine Dev [github repo](https://github.com/Chukobyte/learn-engine-dev).